KrE80r/KrE80r.github.io/_posts/2016-10-15-internet-of-minions.md

 Well, a lot can be done, lets see some examples :

-- DDos doh!, specially with these high speed connection we all have now, IoT minions once owned by a hacker can be used for his own benefit or even rented as in DDos-as-a-service, Mirai botnet in action:
+- DDos doh!, specially with these high speed connection we all have now, IoT minions once owned by a hacker can be used for his own benefit or even rented as in DDos-as-a-service, picture below shows IoT botnet in action:

 ![Mirai_botnet in action]({{site.baseurl}}/images/Ct_01peWcAAb5m0.jpg)

-- SOCKS Proxies, hackers can use owned IoT devices to hack other machines online, so the attack will appear as if its coming from your home camera , hence your IP, and police will accuse you instead ! , once more the hacker can rent your devices to gain money .
+- SOCKS Proxies, hackers can use owned IoT devices to hack other machines online, so the attack will appear as if its coming from your home camera , hence your IP, and police will accuse you instead ! , once more the hacker can rent your devices to make money .

 - spam campaigns , sending spam emails through your devices .

 - "smart" cars connected online, regardless driven or self-driving, cars can be hacked and stolen or even to kill on-board passengers, scary right ?!

-- RansomWare hitting IoT devices, think of your "smart" heart pacemaker being hijacked by ransomware.
+- RansomWare hitting IoT devices, think about your "smart" heart pacemaker being hijacked by ransomware.

 ![CuFDEPXWAAAGuOe.jpg]({{site.baseurl}}/images/CuFDEPXWAAAGuOe.jpg)

-Bottom line we are building very powerful things - yet most of them are useless - without proper policies or regulations, and we are hoping for the worst scenario wont happen, **and it will happen** .
+Bottom line we are building very powerful things - yet most of them are useless - without proper policies or regulations, and we are hoping for the worst scenario wont happen, **but it will happen** .

 ---